Monroe CountyCity Population 5,612

 Attala County Courthouse

 Built in 1897, this majestic courthouse anchors the historic downtown business district.
-Listed on the National Register of Historic Places and has been designated a Mississippi Landmark.
-The working courthouse is open Mon - Fri, 8 a.m. - 5 p.m.
+It is listed on the National Register of Historic Places and has been designated a Mississippi Landmark.
+Working hours: Mon - Fri, 8 a.m. - 5 p.m.

 The Genealogy Room